-Figure 8.
-ISC function shipping-simple inquiry.
-Here no resource is being changed; the session is freed and the mirror task is terminated immediately.
+Figure 11.
+ISC function shipping: simple inquiry.
+In this example, no resource is being changed; the session is freed and the mirror task is stopped immediately.

-Figure 9.
-MRO function shipping-simple inquiry.
-Here no resource is being changed.
-Because long-running mirror tasks are not specified, the session is freed by System B and the mirror task is therefore terminated immediately.
+Figure 12.
+MRO function shipping: simple inquiry.
+In this example, no resource is being changed.
+Because long-running mirror tasks are not specified, the session is freed by System B and the mirror task is therefore stopped immediately.

-Figure 10.
-MRO function shipping-simple inquiry.
-Here no resource is being changed.
+Figure 13.
+MRO function shipping: simple inquiry.
+In this example, no resource is being changed.
 However, because long-running mirror tasks are specified, the session is held by System B, and the mirror task waits for the next request.

-Figure 11.
-ISC or MRO function shipping-update.
+Figure 14.
+ISC or MRO function shipping: update.
 Because the mirror must wait for the REWRITE, it becomes long-running and is not terminated until SYNCPOINT is received.
-Note that the enqueue on the updated record would not be held beyond the REWRITE command if the file was not recoverable.
+Note that the enqueue on the updated record is not held beyond the REWRITE command if the file is not recoverable.

-Figure 12.
-ISC or MRO function shipping-update with ABEND
+Figure 15.
+ISC or MRO function shipping: update with ABEND.

-Figure 12 is similar to Figure 11 on page 35, except that an abend occurs during syncpoint processing.
+Figure 15 is similar to Figure 14 on page 43, except that an abend occurs during sync point processing.